How Exercise Physiologists Combat Cardiovascular Disease Effectively

 TimeMinimum 150min / week of Moderate to Vigorous Intensity (40-90% Vo2)1-3 sets, 10-15 reps for at least 8-10 exercises, training to fatigueHold for 10-30sec, 2-4 reps

 Current Exercise Guidelines for Diabetes.
-NOTE: These guidelines are true from 2023, and these may change in the future.
+NOTE: These guidelines are true as of 2023, and these may change in the future.

 As with any exercise plan, it is important to consider all medical history and your current health circumstances and seek professional guidance when and where possible.
 Below are some considerations to keep in mind when you are exercising with Diabetes;